Voting in Modern Virginia

 Source: Virginia Department of Elections, Introduction to Provisional Ballots

 On election night, or soon thereafter, the Virginia Department of Elections announces unofficial voting results.
 Official results are not provided until after Electoral Boards complete the canvass.
-That includes assuring results from precincts are correct, and counting both late-arriving mail-in ballots and provisional ballots.
+That includes ensuring results from precincts are correct, and counting both late-arriving mail-in ballots and provisional ballots.
 Some Electoral Boards may also wait to count those ballots placed in a drop box on Election Day by voters who chose not to go inside to vote in person, perhaps to avoid the wait in line.

 Main-in ballots are valid if they are postmarked on or before the day of election, and arrive by noon on the third day following the election.
 That is typically noon on Friday after the election on Tuesday, but in some years is Monday noon because Veterans Day holiday occurred before the deadline.